ARTIST-IN-RESIDENCE PROGRAM SITES

 King Range National Conservation Area

-The BLM and the Shelter Cove Arts and Recreation Foundation (SCARF) are pleased to announce the 2023 sessions of the King Range National Conservation Area Artist in Residence program.
-The residency will offer an inspirational and unique 4-weeks on California’s remote Lost Coast for painters, photographers, printmakers, and graphic artists.
-The 2023 residencies will each run for a period of four weeks.
-These are the sessions currently planned for 2023, however dates are subject to change:
+Info: The BLM, Shelter Cove Arts and Recreation Foundation (SCARF), and the Friends of the Lost Coast (FOLC) are pleased to announce the Spring 2025 session of the King Range National Conservation Area Artist in Residence Program.
+The residency will offer an inspirational and unique 4-weeks (4/21/25 to 5/19/25) on California’s remote Lost Coast.
+Find more information on the SCARF website.

 Nevada